abdulraoufatia/DevOps-Course-Starter/README.md

 docker-compose up todo-production
 ```

-## Application of Continious Integration and Continious Delivery
+## Application of Continuous Integration and Continuous Delivery

 Continuous Integration (CI) is a DevOps software development practice where developers regularly merge their code changes into a central repository, after which automated builds and tests are run.
-This repoistory CI pipeline is set in the following manner:
+This repository CI pipeline is set in the following manner:

 ### Continuous Integration

 1. It runs Snyk to check for vulnerabilities with the python application
 2. It builds the test image
-3. It runs the test image, printing the results of the test, if all is well it proceed with the next step;
+3. It runs the test image, printing the results of the test, if all is well it proceeds with the next step;
 4. Notification is sent

-### Continious Delivery
+### Continuous Delivery

-1. Second job will run upon the success of first job (CI)
+1. The second job will run upon the success of the first job (CI)
 2. Docker buildx is set up
 3. Docker is authenticated
 4. Production image is pushed to docker (using argument  `target: production`)
-5. Image deployed on Heroku
+5. Image deployed on Azure App Service
 6. Notification is sent

 ### Important Heroku Dockerfile commands and runtime